artsaha/thesis-artur-sahakyan-gans-medical/README.md

 # Project README

 Please note that only 2 of the learned models are available here, for many more learnt models please contact~(each of GANs proposed has been trained for 9000 or more epochs).
-Devices utilized

-\begin{itemize} \label{items:devices}
+# Devices Utilized for Training

-  \item MSI GF63 Thin 9SCSR laptop--9th Gen. Intel® Core™ i7-9750H Processor, NVIDIA® GeForce® GTX 1650 Ti With Max-Q Design, 4GB GDDR6
+- **MSI GF63 Thin 9SCSR Laptop**
+  - 9th Gen. Intel® Core™ i7-9750H Processor
+  - NVIDIA® GeForce® GTX 1650 Ti With Max-Q Design, 4GB GDDR6

+- **Local Personal Computer (Home)**
+  - Intel® Core™ i5-9400F Processor
-  \item Local personal computer~(home)--Intel® Core™ i5-9400F Processor, NVIDIA® GeForce® GTX 1050 Ti
+  - NVIDIA® GeForce® GTX 1050 Ti

+- **Google Colaboratory**
-  \item Google Colaboratory--NVIDIA Tesla K80 GPU with 12GB of VRAM~(Video Random-Access Memory)
+  - NVIDIA Tesla K80 GPU with 12GB of VRAM (Video Random-Access Memory)
-\end{itemize}
+  - Stopped after 500 epochs (limit)

+## Provide the Code

 ## Larger GAN Versions